 Telegram is, by far, one of the most popular instant messaging apps on mobile devices.

-Thanks to its unique ability to cater to up to 200,00 users in a single Telegram Group and an unlimited number of subscribers for its Telegram Channel, the app had exceeded 500 million users worldwide in the year 2021.
+Thanks to its unique ability to cater to up to 200,00 users in a single Telegram Group and an unlimited number of subscribers for its Telegram Channel, the app exceeded 500 million users worldwide in 2021.

 Multimedia content like photos and videos are frequently shared among its users.

 When we take pictures using our mobile devices, sensitive data (EXIF metadata) are created without our knowledge.